 Most of Wendy’s revenues are generated in North America.
-The company’s financial reports indicate that its revenues from other regions are “immaterial.”
-This condition is a weakness because it prevents Wendy’s from maximizing its performance in the global market.
-Also, the company has limited diversification, which is reflected in the lack of major product or business innovation.
-Another weakness is that many of Wendy’s products are imitable.
-Smaller firms, especially in developing countries, can copy Wendy’s products.
+The company’s financial reports indicate that its sales revenues from other regions are immaterial.
+This condition is a weakness because it prevents Wendy’s from maximizing its potential revenues in the global market.
+Also, the company has limited diversification, which is reflected in the limited degree of product innovation, as well as the focus on food service operations.
+Another weakness is that many of the firm’s menu items are imitable.
+Smaller firms, especially in developing countries, can copy the company’s food and beverages.
 Based on this part of the SWOT analysis, Wendy’s weaknesses limit business growth at the international level.

-Wendy’s has opportunities to significantly increase its business performance.
-This part of the SWOT analysis focuses on the external strategic factors, such as industry conditions, that lead to business improvement.
-The most notable opportunities for Wendy’s are as follows:
+The restaurant chain has opportunities to significantly increase its business performance.
+This part of the SWOT analysis focuses on the external strategic factors that can lead to the improvement of the fast-food business.
+Wendy’s opportunities are as follows:

 - Business diversification